MCBE-Speedrunning/Speedrunning-Rulebook/fullgame/bosses.md

 * Timing ends the frame the final boss entity fully disappears.
 	- See the [timing rules](../global/README.md#timing-rules) regarding
 	when timing begins.
+* You do not have to use the versions named in the version splits, they are only correlating to which bosses you must kill.

 ## Wither